vBlackOut/ProxyAuth/README.md

 <a href="http://proxyauth.app">Views the documentation</a>
 <b>Possible to contribute the documentation: <a href="https://github.com/vBlackOut/ProxyAuth-Docs">ProxyAuth Docs</a> </b> :heart:

+## TODO
+- Initiate a load-balanced request with failover on target failure planned for version 0.7.x or 0.8.x.

 ## ⚠️ Prepare migrate to <a href="https://hyper.rs/guides/1/upgrading/">hyper 1.0+</a> ⚠️
 I’m preparing a proxy using Hyper ≥ 1.0.
 Documentation will follow later.
 Stable working version: <= 0.6.x (as of today), but migration is planned.